 Alternating Strategies to avoid the sectoral data traps through transcendation (Croze 1983)

-term harmonization and its use for technical and scientifiy community,
+harmonization and its use for technical and scientifiy community, beside

-beside the conventional use in political and legal domains.
-The authors
+the conventional use in political and legal domains.
+The authors believe

-believe that beside comparability and compatibility within one field there
+that beside comparability and compatibility within one field there is a

 Harmonization must be considered a bottom-up approach, which crosses boundaries and requires agreement which is most easily achieved by acceptance and broad usage.
 It is a true integrative effort and requires much more concern and sensitivity than physical stan-dardization and the quest for compatibility in physical and homogeneous environments.
 This definition is an extension of the CODATA definition (CODATA 1990), suitable for application in conjunction with other disciplines and supports the demand for interdiciplinary interaction along and across hierarchical scales (Castri, di; Hadley 1988)

 The basic differences are found in the objectives and direction of both activities.
 Some definitions consider a parallelism in one field as harmonization and restrict the definition of standardization accordingly.
 The main difference might be found in the homogeneity of the topic to be covered.
 Due to the fact that the term harmoni-zation is primarily used in legal and federal environments, the authors would like to present a broader meaning for general discussion.
 Harmonization of measurements without description of the specific area of application is the only use so far encountered (EEES 1986,1987).

 from Febr.
 2001: